 In Valencia, where he lives, he has worked on the launch of open initiatives such as Devscola or the slack group ValenciaDevs, he collaborates with communities such as Valencia.rb or Valencia Startups and actively participates in the VLC TechHub.

 Marketing and donor management

 Diego has over 10 years of experience in marketing consultancy, advertising and communications, as well as the development of numerous projects in sectors such as education, tourism, technology, arts or culture.
 A graduate of Advertising and Public Relations, he also has a Diploma in Philosophy from the University of Navarra.
 He went on to study a postgraduate course in Marketing at ESIC.

 Marcos is an investigative journalist for El Confidencial and a member of the International Consortium of Investigative Journalists (ICIJ).
-At Civio, he manages journalistic investigations for the project Spain in flames.
-He previously coordinated Unidad Editorial and the Rey Juan Carlos University’s Master’s Degree in Investigative, Data and Visualization Journalism.
+At Civio, he collaborated on journalistic investigations for the project Spain in flames.
+He coordinated Unidad Editorial and the Rey Juan Carlos University’s Master’s Degree in Investigative, Data and Visualization Journalism.
 Since 2000 he has been working with the media and in journalism and academic research projects.
 He is author of several books, such as Vidas rotas (2010) or El 11-M in the Arab press (2004).

 Collaborator on España en llamas